IsaacSchemm/Pandacap/README.md

 Function app responsibilities:

 * `FavoritesIngest` (three times per day)
-    * check Bluesky account for new likes and reposts
-    * check DeviantArt account for new favorites
+    * check accounts for new favorites / likes / upvotes
 * `InboxCleanup` (every day at 9:00)
     * clear dismissed inbox entries more than 7 days old
 * `InboxIngest` (every hour at :10)
-    * check Bluesky feed for new posts
-    * check DeviantArt feed for new posts
-    * check users followed on DeviantArt for new journals and status updates
-    * check RSS/Atom feeds for new posts
+    * check feeds for new posts
 * `OutboxCleanup` (every day at 8:00)
     * remove unsent outbound ActivityPub messages that have been pending for more than 7 days
 * `SendOutbound` (every ten minutes)